matixc/react-technical-test/README.md

 There are some things I would normally discuss with the team or things that would be already set in the projects like:

--   Media brakepoins
+-   Media breakpoints
     I made one for the mobile design just for now
     I would consider using library like mobile-detect.js to choose the layout.
-    I would also review with graphic designer to decide other media brakepoints, behavior and animations.
+    I would also review with graphic designer to decide other media breakpoints , behavior and animations.

 -   How you handle redirection and actions on links
     I went with onClick function but it is temporary solution.